Mathématique: Chapter 6

 “Try me.”

-Young shifted his left hip on purpose, the sudden shock of pain serving to keep him awake.
-He grimaced, shutting his eyes, clenching his jaw until the worst of it passed.
+Young shifted his left hip on purpose, and the sudden shock of pain jolted him awake.
+He grimaced, eyes shut, jaw clenched, until the worst of it passed.

 When he opened his eyes again, Rush was watching him.
-“A zero knowledge protocol,” the man said, his tone unusually smooth, “is a method by which one system can test the ability of a second system to break a code without knowing the mechanism by which the second system has broken the code.”
+“A zero knowledge protocol,” the man said, like he was slow-pouring math syrup, “is a method by which one system can test the ability of a second system to break a code without knowing the mechanism by which the second system has broken the code.”

-Rush raised his eyebrows in such a manner that suggested he was both skeptical of Young’s professed interest and at least somewhat wise to the underlying distraction game.
-“Consider the following scenario.
-You and I are standing at the entrance to a cave that takes the shape of a loop.
-There is a rock wall in front of us, and passage to our left and to our right.
-If we were to take the right-hand passage, which we’ll call route A, we would walk the perimeter of a circle until we emerged again at our starting point.”
+Rush’s quirked eyebrow implied he was skeptical of Young’s professed interest and maybe wise to the underlying distraction game.
+“Consider the following scenario: you and I stand at the entrance to a cave that takes the shape of a loop.
+There’s a rock wall in front of us, and passage to our left and to our right.
+If we were to take the right-hand passage, which we’ll call Route A, we’d walk the perimeter of a circle until we emerged again at our starting point.”

 “’Route A’?
-Are you serious?
-This seems awfully complicated for after midnight on a Friday.”
+You serious?
+This seems way too complicated for after midnight on a Friday.”

 “All right.
 Fine.
-I got you.
-Kind of like walking around the rim of a bicycle tire, if the inside of the tire was a cave.”
+I get you,” Young admitted.
+“Like walking around the rim of a bicycle tire, if the inside of the tire was a cave.”

 “Yes yes.
 The right hand passage is Route A, and the left hand passage is Route B. If you start down Route A and you don’t turn around, you return to the entrance via Route B, and vice versa.
 If, however, you were to enter the loop via Route A and turn around, retracing your steps, you would then return to the entrance via Route A.”

-“I get it,” Young said, folding his arms over his chest and looking at Rush through half-lidded eyes.
+“I get it.”
+Young looked at Rush through half-lidded eyes.

-“Good, because that was four times as much exposition as I usually give.
+“Good, because that was four times as much exposition as I typically give.
 Consider yourself lucky.”

 Young raised his eyebrows lazily.
 “Oh I do.”